josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_genocides_and_paedophiles.md

 Over time, populations adapt to a model where:

 - justice occurs,
 - but only within defined containment zones.

 This gradual adjustment reduces pressure for upward integration of responsibility.

 ---

-## 🔄 VII.
-Why the Comparison Matters
+## 🔄 Why the Comparison Matters

 The structural overlap is significant because it reveals: